pregHosh/guide4compchem-MU/quantum_machine_learning/README.md

 (P.S.
 Most of the time, if you ever get to do QML, you will find yourself using molecular representation as below with Ensemble models and KRR)

 #### Molecular representation
-- molecular descriptor: (e.g., molecular weight, number of atoms, number of bonds, number of rings, etc. )
+- molecular descriptor: (e.g., molecular weight, buried volume, Sterimol parameters, etc.)
-- Structure-based: SMILES, SELFIES, one-hot encoding, 1D/2D fingerprints
+- Structure-based: **SMILES**, SELFIES, one-hot encoding, 1D/2D fingerprints
 - Electronic structure-based (in QML/DScribe):
     - Coulomb matrix (CM)
     - Bag of Bonds (BoB)